What to do if someone you know relapses

 This can be difficult if you’re feeling let down.
 But remember, most people who stop drinking or using drugs for good have lapses or relapses along the way.

-Keeping this in mind will help you and your loved one stay positive.
+Keeping this in mind will help you and them stay positive.
+It could also be helpful to look at our advice on having better conversations.